(previously known as Narycia cataphracta)

 These Caterpillars live and pupate in a tapering cylindrical case with an oblique aperture.
 They camouflage the case with their food plants:

-The adult is white with black zigzag lines.
-It has a wingspan of about 3 cms.
+The adult male and female moths are white with black zigzag lines.
+They have a wingspan of about 3 cms.

 The species is found in